AbhigyanKumar/the-note/README.md

 # the-note
 The Note is where the story begins.
-Here is its independent hosted website.
+Here is an opensource repository for all the content published by the media company.